RogerJFX/IntelliSearch/README.md

 To come back to the first level search, which of course should be as exact as possible:
 -

+Any service instance of course does, what is described next.

 There is a default hierarchy of Queries: